 This blog was written by Angela W Little, Professor Emerita, UCL Institute of Education, and UKFIET Trustee.
+It is also published on the Institute of Education Blog.

 In 1900, the comparative educationist Michael Sadler wrote: